makeworld-the-better-one/fmrl/spec.md

 To allow in-browser fmrl clients to make requests to servers, fmrl servers MUST support CORS.
 CORS is acheived through setting certain headers.
 You can (and should!) read more about CORS [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS), but everything a server needs to do to be compliant is explained below.

-These instructions only apply to API calls that use GET, not those that update statuses and use PUT.
+These instructions only apply to API calls that use GET, those that don't update any data.

 The same paths that support GET MUST also support OPTIONS.
 When OPTIONS requests are made, the response is the same every time.
 Status code 204 with the following headers and no body: